Comprehending Appraisals

-A home purchase can be the most serious financial decision many people might ever consider.
-It doesn't matter if a main residence, an additional vacation property or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.
+Acquiring real estate can be the most significant transaction most people will ever consider.
+Whether it's a primary residence, a second vacation home or an investment, purchasing real property is an involved financial transaction that requires multiple parties to see it through.

-The majority of the people participating are very familiar.
-The most recognizable entity in the exchange is the real estate agent.
-Then, the mortgage company provides the money required to fund the deal.
-The title company sees to it that all details of the transaction are completed and that a clear title passes to the buyer from the seller.
+Practically all the participants are very familiar.
+The real estate agent is the most recognizable person in the exchange.
+Then, the bank provides the money necessary to finance the deal.
+And ensuring all details of the transaction are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is consistent with the purchase price?
+So, what party makes sure the property is worth the amount being paid?
 This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from JML Appraisal Services will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the shape a reasonable buyer would expect them to be.
-To ensure the stated size of the property is accurate and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+Our first responsibility at JML Appraisal Services is to inspect the property to ascertain its true status.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and illustrate the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-This is where the appraiser gathers information on local construction costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser gathers information on local construction costs, labor rates and other factors to ascertain how much it would cost to construct a property nearly identical to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
-They thoroughly understand the value of particular features to the residents of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the real estate at hand.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the subdivisions in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• For example, if the comparable property has an extra half bath that the subject does not, the appraiser may subtract the value of that half bath from the sales price of the comparable home.
+• For example, if the comparable property has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable home.

 • But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

-An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to valuing features of homes in New Prague and Scott, JML Appraisal Services can't be beat.
-This approach to value is typically awarded the most consideration when an appraisal is for a real estate sale.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true value of features of homes in New Prague and Scott, JML Appraisal Services can't be beat.
+This approach to value is commonly given the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
-In this situation, the amount of income the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this case, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to derive the current value.

 Reconciliation